statmike/vertex-ai-mlops/Applied GenAI/Retrieval/readme.md

 - [Retrieval - Vertex AI Vector Search](Retrieval%20-%20Vertex%20AI%20Vector%20Search.ipynb)
     - A purpose-built solution for incredible scale vector similarity search with low latency and many features, including hybrid search with sparse vectors.
     - **Ideal for:**  High-performance, large-scale production deployments with advanced search requirements.

-The following have working code and are in the process of being written up to describe each step:

 - [Retrieval - Spanner](Retrieval%20-%20Spanner.ipynb)
     - The database that is super scale and globally distributed.
 Now with built-in vector similarity search.
     - **Ideal for:** Applications requiring global scale, high availability, and strong consistency for vector data.